info201b-au2022/project-zahrafiroz/docs/p01-proposal.md

 ## Problem Domain

-Climate change contributes to a variety of ongoing issues in our economy, ecosystem, and health.
-Notable topics include increased natural disasters, air pollution, degradation of the environment, and mental health issues.
-The values we chose to prioritize in this project are human health and environmental impacts.
+### Direct and Indirect Stakeholders:
 The article from Cabral et al (2019) discusses how the increasing sea temperatures from climate change is one of the important factors in biodiversity loss.
 The text states, “The magnitude of human impacts has been higher in coastal zones compared to offshore areas, with climate change, fishing, and pollution being the most significant pressures”.
 The article does a good job of noting the consequences of human activities on coastal areas from overfishing to man-made pollution and their expected outcomes.
 This causes issues of suffocation, organisms being unable to reproduce, harmful algae blooms, and animal habitats being destroyed.
 Direct stakeholders of climate change's impact on coastal zones are fishermen, water-based organisms, and coastal-based communities.
 This important topic raises questions on human values, for instance, Is money more valuable than entire ecosystems and species?
 What is the real cost of human activities in today's world?

 Haines et al (2004) explained that the increase in temperatures means an increase in the occurrence of contracting diseases, noting that the spread of malaria can increase in areas with warmer climates.
 According to Padhy Et Al (2015), fluctuating climate increases the possibility of droughts and floods, which results in economic hardships for farmers, and can then lead to suicide.
 An increase in temperature also leads to agricultural and life-sustaining issues such as wildfires and droughts.
 Notable indirect stakeholders of climate change's increasing temperatures are humans contracting the disease at a higher rate, Agricultural societies and farmers who face loss of crops due to drought and wildfire, and lastly animals who lose habitat and resources because of these conditions.

+### Human Values:

+Climate change contributes to a variety of ongoing issues in our economy, ecosystem, and health.
+Notable topics include increased natural disasters, air pollution, degradation of the environment, and mental health issues.
+The values we chose to prioritize in this project are human health and environmental impacts.

+### Potential Benefits and Harms:

 Our datasets can be of beneficial use to the public offering the facts and effects of climate change, and hopefully resolving any misinformation.
 On the other hand, there might be consequences such as misusing data to exaggerate negative financial effects, greenwashing could create problems in areas where there were not any, and lastly, it is in human nature to be selfish and this information can cause a false sense of reassurance if certain powerful groups and countries feel that the possibility of these complications happening to them are low.

 ## Research Questions: